What is a "mind-body" approach and how can it help me?

 What is therapy like?

-Every therapy session is unique and caters to each individual and their specific goals.
-It is standard for therapists to discuss the primary issues and concerns in your life during therapy sessions.
+Every therapy session is unique and builds on the individual's priorities and goals.
 Therapy can be short-term, focusing on a specific issue, or longer-term, addressing more complex issues or ongoing personal growth.
 Here are some things you can expect out of therapy:

 - Compassion, respect and understanding